LoQiseaking69/SephsBIOME/.github/README.md

 ```bash
 python3 main.py
 ```
-although, i plan to provide an executable upon release...
+although, i plan to provide an executable .sh or something, upon release... 😅haven't gotten that far.
 ## Capabilities and Goals 🎯

 Seph's Biome integrates concepts from robotics, AI, and biology, aiming to achieve: